HandcrankEngine/HandcrankEngine/README.md

 ## Editor Setup

+Note: Make sure to to run `cmake . && make` to generate the `compile_commands.json` and other necessary header files.

 ### VS Code

-Run `cmake .` to generate the `compile_commands.json` file in the root of the project.
+Install recommended extensions found in `.vscode/extensions.json`.

 ### zed

-Run `cmake .` to generate the `compile_commands.json` file in the root of the project.
+Install plugins recommended by the editor when opening cpp files.

 ### Sublime Text